Past Ocean Dynamics - Jörg Lippold

 Our research groups aims for defining paleoclimate parameters by generating and interpreting new data.
 This includes method development and reconstructing key parameters of the biogeochemical cycles like redox-conditions, airborne dust, circulation, ages, weathering and provenance by analyzing elemental and isotopic compositions.
 The main focus of our research is set on the Oceans.

 Covering the majority of Earth’s surface the Oceans strongly influence climate and represent fundamental resources to much of our planet’s population.
 The Oceans also sequester a huge amount of carbon dioxide, therefore lowering the effects of anthropogenic emissions today.

 Understanding the Ocean’s dynamic of the past, today and of the future is therefore essential.

 The last glacial/interglacial cycle (i.e., approximately the last 130,000 years) comprises a wide array of different boundary conditions under which ocean circulation changed profoundly.
-Hence, it provides an ideal natural laboratory for identifying the triggers and feedback mechanisms responsible for short-term climate change.
+Hence, it provides an ideal natural laboratory for identifying the triggers and feedback mechanisms responsible for climate change on different time scales.

 While modern ocean condition parameters can be measured directly from vessels, by moorings, submarine cables and even independently operating floaters the reconstruction of past water mass kinetics seems to be an inconceivable task at first glance.
 Our reconstruction of paleo-information depends on proxy data recovered from deep-sea sediment cores.
 Based on measurements of isotopic compositions (e.g. U-series) down to ultra-low concentrations we reconstruct the past deep ocean hydrography during key periods of climate history.
 Supported by models we transfer the ocean-wide patterns of these proxy data into quantitative estimates of past circulation strength.